John P. Frinjuah is a volunteer researcher at the Ghana Center for Democratic Development (CDD-Ghana). firstname.lastname@example.org

 Josephine Appiah-Nyamekye is Afrobarometer regional communications coordinator for anglophone West Africa, based at CDD-Ghana. email@example.com

-Respondents were asked: How many of the following people do you think are involved in corruption, or haven’t you heard enough about them to say: The president and officials in his office?
+Respondents were asked: How many of the following people do you think are involved in corruption, or haven’t you heard enough about them to say?

 Respondents were asked: How well or badly would you say the current government is handling the following matters, or haven’t you heard enough to say: Fighting corruption in government?